dogweather/rspec-webservice_matchers/README.md

 TODO
 ----
-* Matchers for more high-level cases, such as the two kinds of temp. redirect
+* Matchers for more high-level cases
 * Matchers for JSON schema
 * More matchers refactored from [weblaws.org](http://www.weblaws.org/) code